Morgan Cigar Co.

 The Morgan Cigar Co. was established in 1900 by William T. Morgan, a native Georgian who learned the cigar trade while working at the Angel L. Cuesta cigar factory in Atlanta.
-When Cuesta moved to Port Tampa, Morgan accompanied him working in Tampa until 1900 when he moved to Seattle, WA to work for the Sanchez, Rodriguez & Co. cigar factory.
-In 1905 he moved back to Tampa from Seattle, where he established Morgan Cigar Co. at the corner of Fremont Ave. & Arch St. and produced the Juan de Fuca brand.
-From this location they moved to this three story 8,600 sq. ft. building and operated here until 1910 when having outgrown it, they moved to the Berriman-Morgan factory which had been vacated by the Berriman Bros.Cigar Co. when they moved to the Gradiaz-Annis building in Ybor City.
+When Cuesta moved to Port Tampa in 1893, Morgan also made the move working at Cuesta, Rey until 1900 when he moved to Seattle, WA where together with fellow Cuesta, Rey employees Bernardo Sanchez and Elias Rodriguez the formed the Sanchez, Rodriguez & Co. cigar factory.
+In 1903 Morgan became sole owner of Sanchez, Rodriguez & Co. and chenged the company name to Morgan Cigar Co.
+In 1905 Morgan relocated to Tampa from Seattle with his two former partners who continued to work for him.
+Back in Tampa, the Morgan Cigar Co. established operations at a factory building at the corner of Fremont Ave. & Arch St. where they produced the Juan de Fuca brand.
+From that location they moved in 1907 to this three story 8,600 sq. ft. building and operated here until 1910 when having outgrown it, they moved to the Berriman-Morgan factory which had been vacated by the Berriman Bros.Cigar Co. when they moved to the Gradiaz-Annis building in Ybor City.

 The Marker on the premises photographed below reads: